-20 Annette Nylund (2010) "Work organisation and Competence development in Swedish Firms, based on the Swedish Meadow Survey 2010", Yearbook on Productivity 2010, Statistics Sweden
+&lt;sup>2 Annette Nylund (2010) "Work organisation and Competence development in Swedish Firms, based on the Swedish Meadow Survey 2010", Yearbook on Productivity 2010, Statistics Sweden

-When compared to the response rate in the ICT and CIS Surveys, 84% and 85% respectively, the response rate of 64% in the Meadow Survey can be regarded as satisfactory considering that participation in the Meadow Survey is voluntary while both the ICT and CIS are EU regulated mandatory surveys.
+EU regulated mandatory surveys.
 The response rate of 64% can be viewed as satisfactory for a voluntary survey conducted in Sweden and high when compared to other international voluntary surveys of firms.
 For more details about the response rate across industries and firm sizes see the section Swedish Meadow Survey 2010 in "Work organisation and competence development in Swedish firms".